 For more information, see Designing surveys.

 What to do next: Add case types to your Microjourney by completing the following tasks:

 - Creating a top-level case type

 Improve work processing in your application by creating top-level case types that visualize business processes.
 When you visualize a business process, you can conveniently divide the process into phases, and then track and manage work with greater ease.

 - Creating a primary stage

 Represent main phases of your business process by creating primary stages in a case life cycle.
-By creating stages, you can ensure that your work is divided into logical phases, so that you can track and resolve
+By creating stages, you can ensure that your work is divided into logical phases, so that you can track and resolve the tasks more conveniently.

 - Adding a sequential process to a stage

 Control the order of events in a case by adding a sequential process to a stage.
 A sequential process orders related actions that lead to the resolution of a case.

 - Adding single steps to processes